Thomas Gillespie (North Carolina plantation owner): Will

 Seven of his eight sons were living at the time of his death: Isaac, George, Thomas, Alexander, David, John, and Robert.
 James had predeceased him.
 Both his daughters, Martha and Lydia, were still alive at the time of his death.
-His sons, Thomas Gillespie, Jr. and Robert Gillespie, were named executors of Thomas Gillespie, Sr.'s will written on November 15, 1796 (the year before he died).
-When he wrote the will in 1796, Naomi was still living.
+His sons, Thomas Gillespie, Jr. and Robert Gillespie, were named executors of Thomas Gillespie, Sr.'s will written on November 15, 1796 (a little less than a month before he died).
 He bequeathed the following to his wife and children in his will: